 We send out a regular e-newsletter to safeguarding coordinators and others who are interested.
 It is free to subscribe to and open to anyone.
 We encourage each trustee body to have at least one member subscribed.
 Find out more on the safeguarding resources pages on Q-groups, https://groups.quaker.org.uk/groups/safe/.

-All area meeting safeguarding enquiries should initially be directed to Thirtyone:eight
+All local and area meeting safeguarding enquiries should initially be directed to Thirtyone:eight

-This specialist organisation offers professional advice, support and training for Quaker area meetings on all areas of safeguarding and safe practice.
+This specialist organisation offers professional advice, support and training for Quaker local and area meetings on all areas of safeguarding and safe practice.
 This includes: